Safdar Kayani: Murder

-Kiyani was shot and killed by a gunman riding a motorbike on 22 April 2008, while he was walking near his home in Quetta.
-He was 60 years old at the time of his murder.
-The Baloch Liberation Army, a Baloch separatist organisation, claimed responsibility for Kiyani's killing.
+Kayani was shot and killed by a gunman riding a motorbike on 22 April 2008, while the 60-year-old Kayani was walking near his home in Quetta.
+The Baloch Liberation Army, which is designated as a terrorist organization not only by Pakistan, but also the United States, the European Union and others, claimed responsibility for Kayani's killing.

 Burial ceremony

-Kiyani was buried in the city of Jhelum in Punjab.
-The University of Balochistan closed for one day to mark Kiyani's murder.
-The Punjab University teachers' association also condemned Kiyani's killing and held a day of mourning.
+Kayani was buried in the city of Jhelum in Punjab.
+The University of Balochistan closed for one day to mourn Kayani's murder.
+The Punjab University teachers' association also condemned Kayani's killing and held a day of mourning.

-His full name was Dr Safdar Ali Kayani and his date of birth was 20 June 1948, his religion was Islam.
-He did his Matriculation in March 1964 in Agriculture Group from Government High school, Renala Khurd, then Intermediate in 1967 from Sahiwal district in the premedical group, he did his graduated from Government College, Jehlum in August 1969.
-He then got his master's degree from Punjab University in 1971 in the field of Botany.

 Education

+Dr Safdar Ali Kayani was born on 20 June 1948.
+He did his Matriculation in March 1964 in Agriculture Group from Government High school, Renala Khurd, then Intermediate in 1967 from Sahiwal district in the premedical group, he graduated from Government College, Jhelum in August 1969.
+He then obtained his master's degree from Punjab University in 1971 in the field of Botany.